HanXJ-Dev/code-fiesta/README.md

-# code-fiesta
-Team BBG's Code-fiesta submission
+# Team BBG's Code-fiesta submission

 ### How to run?